VAR-solutions/knowmyprof/README.md

 ### About

 This website shows the details of all the professors in the institute.
-Students and write reviews about the professors too.
+Students can write reviews about the professors too.

 ![Professor Profile](snapshots/prof.png)